Heroku Data for Redis and Private Spaces

 Enabling maintenance mode for example-app... done

 Maintenance mode doesn’t automatically scale down any dynos.
-You must scale down any web and non-web dynos to make sure that no connections are writing data to the database.
+You must scale down any web and non-web dynos to make sure that no connections are writing data to the instance.

 $ heroku ps:scale worker=0